andrew-canada/Frog/README.md

 ## Requirements

 - JDK 24, matching `maven.compiler.release` in `pom.xml`.
+It can be installed from [here](https://www.oracle.com/ca-en/java/technologies/downloads/).
 - Maven 3.9+ to build from source.
+It can be installed from [here](https://maven.apache.org/install.html).
-- A graphical desktop environment and internet access for the map and routing service.
+- A graphical desktop environment with a monitor resolution of at least 1500x600 and internet access for the map and routing service.
 - MongoDB database access containing the project washroom/building data.
 - A GraphHopper API key.
 Gemini is required only when generating a personal plan.